elmarquez/ngSolr/README.md

  > Created a location facet controller
  > Controller unit tests
  > Query index for a list of all entities by location
+ > Listen for updates on specific data sets from the SolrSearchService

+0.5.4

  > MapMarkerService maintains a list of markers by ID and can focus on a marker by that ID
  > One map info window should be open at a time

 0.5.3

- > Listen for updates on specific data sets from the SolrSearchService
- > Updated FacetSelectionController to work with SolrSearchService
+ * Updated FacetSelectionController to display and remove facets from a named query in the SolrSearchService
  * Updated FieldFacetController to get results from SolrSearchService, add facet constraint to named query

 0.5.2